towersvault/shinpokered/README.md

   - Scrolling mons on the title screen have their own palettes loaded on the GBC.
   - In the blue version intro, jigglypuff has it's own palette loaded on the GBC.
   - Oak-speech nidorino has its color palette on the GBC.
+  - When playing in GBC-mode, move animations are colored based on their type
+  - In GBC-mode, when a pokemon is caught, the resting ball now has a defined color
+  - Tossing pokeballs have color in GBC mode
 - You can now play as a girl when starting a new game
   - Has front, back, walking, fishing, and cycling sprites
   - Has unique default names when starting a new game